 Understanding Medicare Special Needs Plans in Butler County, Alabama

-* Each year CMS evaluates Medicare Advantage plans on a 5-star scale.
+* CMS rates Medicare Advantage plans annually using a 5-star system.
 Data sources

 Dual Eligible Special Needs Plans (D-SNPs)